8. The Armor of God

 (4) The Shield of Faith

 The Roman shield that Paul was viewing in the room with him was the scutum, a sizeable door-sized shield that the Roman soldier could fit his whole body behind when arrows, darts, and spears were coming toward him.
 The size of the shield was around four feet high and two and a half feet wide.
 It was made of two layers of laminated wood and overlaid with animal hide, linen, and iron.
 When a fiery dart or arrow pierced the shield, it was snuffed out as it buried itself into the shield.
-Paul pictures the Christian’s faith as a spiritual shield.
+Paul pictures the believer's faith as a spiritual shield.
 When the enemy fires a dart of accusation, temptation, guilt or any other of those sins in his quiver, the Christian replies with faith in God.
 What is faith?
 It is “being sure of what we hope for and certain of what we do not see” (Hebrews 11:1).

 We cannot see the heavenly resources that are at our disposal, but we are confident, by faith, that God is with us and He has promised that He will never leave us or forsake us (Hebrews 13:5).
 When we know the truth of that promise, we can endure all things that the enemy throws at us.
 Our faith protects us from the lies and discouragements that can so easily wound us.
 It changes our perspective and colors everything we view, filtering it all through the shield of faith, removing the poisonous darts before they can settle in our hearts and infect us.

-Another thing that may have been in Paul's mind was howin which the Roman soldiers used their shields.
+Another thing that may have been in Paul's mind was how the Roman soldiers used their shields.
 They moved as a unit of one and interlocked their shields to cover all sides so that they were all protected from arrows as they moved forward.
 In the same way, we ought to watch out for each other.
-When we fight the fight of faith, we all benefit each other.
+When we fight the fight of faith, we all benefit from each other.
 Watch out for your brother and sister in Christ by speaking the truth in love and by caring for one another.
 We are to “Rejoice with those who rejoice; mourn with those who mourn” (Romans 12:15).
 As we support one another in this way, we bolster each other’s effectiveness in this spiritual battle that we fight together.
 We are not just an “army of one;” we are an army made up of many members, with one Captain of our salvation.